Data-Science-Center-UB/Obsidian-for-Researchers/Exercises_Zettelkasten-method_with_Obsidian_Zotero_7/05_Set_Up_Zettelkasten_Obsidian_and_Zotero_7.md

 **Community plugins → Browse → Zotero Integration by mgmeyers → Install → Enable**

-**Open Zotero Integration Settings → set the "Note Import Location" → Enable "Open the created note after import"
+**Open Zotero Integration Settings → set the "Note Import Location" → Enable "Open the created note after import"**

 *For Zettelkasten (see next exercise):*

-**Create a folder** named "ZEKA" → **Create inside the folder "ZEKA" the folders** "Source_Notes" and "ZETTEL" → set the Note Import Location to "ZEKA/SOURCE_NOTES"
+**Create a folder** named "ZEKA" → **Create inside the folder "ZEKA" the folders** "SOURCE_NOTES" and "ZETTEL" → set the Note Import Location in the Zotero Integration plugin to "ZEKA/SOURCE_NOTES"

 → **Document all settings in your CHANGELOG**
 ## Settings in Obsidian and Zotero